1891 Australian shearers' strike: Literary references and allusions

 Henry Lawson's well known poem, Freedom on the Wallaby, was written as a comment on the strike and published by William Lane in the Worker in Brisbane, 16 May 1891.
 And William Lane wrote his novel in 1892, The workingman's paradise, with two aims: to support fundraising efforts for the imprisoned unionists, and to explain unionism and socialism to those who would listen.

-Banjo Paterson's song Waltzing Matilda, an unofficial Australian anthem, was also written about this era of shearers' industrial disputes in Queensland.
+It has been suggested that Banjo Paterson's song Waltzing Matilda, an unofficial Australian anthem, was written about this era of shearers' industrial disputes in Queensland.

+It was the subject of the play Hail Tomorrow and radio serial Two Worlds both by Vance Palmer.
+The strike was the background to the popular stage musical Reedy River.

 Helen Palmer's song 'The Ballad of 1891', set to music by Doreen Jacobs, details the lead up to the strike and aftermath.

 The 1975 film Sunday Too Far Away, directed by Ken Hannam has been partly inspired by the events surrounding this strike.

 Playwright Errol O'Neill wrote On the Whipping Side – a play about the 1891 shearers' strike.
 This was first performed by the Queensland Theatre Company in 1991 and toured parts of Queensland.